hydpy-dev/hydpy/hydpy/docs/rst/tests_and_documentation.rst

 the adverse effects of bugs and misleading documentation of hydrological computer models.
-With little attention paid to these issues during evaluation processes (e.g. during peer-review), there is a risk of publishing impaired model results, possibly ecompromising the drawn conclusions.
-See for example the commentary of `Hutton et al.`_, addressing this topic from the scientific perspective.
+With little attention paid to these issues during evaluation processes (e.g. during peer-review), there is a risk of publishing impaired model results, possibly compromising the drawn conclusions.
+See, for example, the commentary of `Hutton et al.`_, addressing this topic from the scientific perspective.

 This section describes strategies on how to keep the danger of severe